SEMINOLE INDIAN SCOUTS CEMETERY ASSOCIATION

 Special Meetings

-Special meetings may be called by the Officers and the Board of Directors.
+• May be called by the Officers and Board of Directors

 Quorum